-The cigarettes did not have the "UK Duty Paid" mark and did not comply with the standardised packaging of tobacco regulations.
-The sale of such items shows a blatant disregard for the law.
+The owner of this store has supplied illegal tobacco products and has shown a blatant disregard for the law.
 The supply of illegal tobacco causes genuine businesses to lose income which in turn effects the local economy as genuine businesses pay rent, rates, employ local people and buy products and services from other local businesses.
+WYTSS, as a Responsible Authority, considers the matters outlined above to be extremely serious.
+In these circumstances WYTSS considers that they have no option other than to seek a review of the Premises Licence and would recommend a full revocation of the licence.